MicrosoftDocs/nav-content/dynamics-nav-app/inventory-how-to-reserve-items.md

 ---
-    title: How to Reserve Items | Microsoft Docs
+    title: How to Reserve Items
     description: You can reserve items for sales orders, purchase orders, and production orders.
 You can reserve items on inventory or inbound on open document lines.
     services: project-madeira
     documentationcenter: ''